Vyral/ryan-smith/_posts/2024-09-27-3-reasons-killeen-home-sales-collapse-and-how-to-prevent-it.md

 date: 2024-09-27 05:00:00
 excerpt: >-
-  Buyer's remorse, inspection problems, and prolonged negotiations are reasons buyers back out in Killeen's market—here's how to keep your sale secure.
+  Buyer's remorse, inspection problems, and prolonged negotiations are reasons buyers back out—here's how to keep your sale secure.
 enclosure:
 pullquote: >-
   By addressing these key areas, you can significantly reduce the risk of your